Listed alphabetically; all attractions are free unless otherwise noted

 Sunburst Beauty Pageant

-Contestants from children under age one up to 27 years old are invited to participate in this annual pageant judged based on beauty and personality.
-Registration for interested participants begins at noon.
+Contestants from children under age one to 27 years old are invited to participate in this annual pageant judged based on beauty and personality.